 Check out these children’s books about birds from our Recommended Reading list:

-Watch this webinar from American Bird Conservancy, North American Association for Environmental Education, and Project Learning Tree.
-Learn how to begin environmental investigations using birds to hone the practices of observation, discovery, and reflection.
+Watch this webinar by American Bird Conservancy, Project Learning Tree, and North American Association for Environmental Education to learn how to begin environmental investigations using birds to hone the practices of observation, discovery, and reflection.

 Looking for more hands-on activities to bring nature into the classroom or take learning outdoors?
 Find inspiration at www.plt.org.